rapidsai/build-planning/docs/docs/packaging.md

 RAPIDS automates this process using the [rapids-dependency-file-generator](https://github.com/rapidsai/dependency-file-generator/) (DFG) tool.
 DFG defines a specification for a single file, `dependencies.yaml`, that lives at the root of each RAPIDS repository.
 This file is intended as a single source of truth for all the dependencies of a project.
-As of this writing, this is not quite because [DFG does not yet support meta.yaml or versions.json files](https://github.com/rapidsai/dependency-file-generator/issues/7).
+As of this writing, this is not quite true because [DFG does not yet support meta.yaml or versions.json files](https://github.com/rapidsai/dependency-file-generator/issues/7).
 Additionally, there is some manual modification done during wheel builds, [see below](#pyproject).
 However, these issues should be addressed over time.